Estimation of control area in badminton doubles with pose information from top and back view drone videos: Estimations of control area

 Here, $\mu$ represents the weight for balancing the two constraints, where we set $\mu=0.03$.
 As the objective function of our model, we use Focal Loss \cite{lin2017focal} to address the class imbalance problem in our dataset, defined as:

 where $p_t$ is the estimated probability of the model.
 We set $\alpha=0.8$ and $\gamma=3$.
 The focal loss $L_{f}$ can then be written as:

 where $x_{k}$ is the game state at time $k$, $loc_{k}$ represents the location where the player hit the shuttlecock or where the shuttlecock dropped at time $k$, and $y_{lock}$ represents the ground truth control probability at time $k$.

-In control area probability estimation, it is preferable that the probability of each pixel is spatially continuous.
-To achieve this, we use an additional constraint $L_{c}$ to suppress complicated patterns, similar to Kim et al. \cite{kim2020unsupervised}.
+We also use an additional constraint $L_{c}$, similar to Kim et al. \cite{kim2020unsupervised}.
+This loss term is used to encourage spatial smoothness and continuity in the estimated control probabilities.
 The spatial continuity loss is defined as follows:

-where $W$ and $H$ are the width and height of the image, respectively, and $v_{i,j}$ represents the control probability of the $i,j$-th pixel.
-The $L_1$-norm difference in the horizontal and vertical directions is calculated for adjacent pixels.
+where $W$ and $H$ represent the width and height of the image, respectively. $v_{i,j}$ denotes the control probability of the pixel at coordinates $(i, j)$.
+The loss is calculated by summing the $L_1$-norm differences between adjacent pixels in both horizontal and vertical directions.
+Minimizing this loss term encourages the network to generate spatially continuous control probabilities with smooth transitions and discourages the presence of complex patterns or abrupt changes in the probability map.
+At the same time, it can also mitigate the impact of data amount on the results to some extent.

 The network is trained using the Adam optimizer with a learning rate of $10^{-6}$, 30 epochs, and batch sizes of 16.
 For the learning, we augmented our dataset with a horizontal flip.
 We have 12,658 hit samples and 796 drop samples.
 For the training phase, we used a ratio of 0.8 hit samples and 0.5 drop samples, and the rest for testing.